 In this article, we will discuss what can cause and how to treat a toothache.

+You may be thinking about what causes the teeth pain or why my teeth hurt.
 For many people, tooth decay is the primary cause of toothache.
 The plaque and tartar build-up produces certain acids, which gradually destroy the enamel of the teeth.
 Usually, the first sign of tooth decay is the sensation of pain as the tooth is exposed to sweet edibles or extreme temperatures.
 Some people might see decay on their teeth in the form of a white or brown spot.

 - Infection or inflammation in the tooth’s root or the gum